mrshmelloww/cryptowriteups/cybereto/theLeakyDevice/theLeakyDevice.md

 And there we have it, our flag is `cybereto{SRJ_OK}`.

 ## Final Thoughts
-Overall, the challenge demonstrates how little leakage is needed to break AES when the implementation isn’t protected.
-Even though the AES algorithm itself is secure, the traces give away enough information to recover the key one byte at a time using simple statistical analysis.
-The process is repetitive, but once the pipeline is set up, each key-byte falls quickly.
-The main lesson is that side-channel attacks exploit the _implementation_, not the math, and even a small amount of unprotected leakage is enough to fully recover the secret key.
+In the end, this challenge basically showed me how ridiculous it is that AES can fall apart from such tiny leaks.
+The algorithm itself is rock solid, nothing wrong with the math, but the moment the implementation leaks even a little bit, the whole key starts handing itself over one byte at a time.
+Once the pipeline is set up, it’s almost mechanical: guess, correlate, move on to the next byte.
+It’s kind of wild how little information you actually need.
+The main thing I learned is that side-channel attacks don’t try to break AES directly; they just wait for the implementation to slip, and that tiny slip is enough to reveal everything.

 ##### [Check out the challenge files](https://github.com/mrshmelloww/crypto-writeups/tree/main/cybereto/theLeakyDevice/challengeFiles)